NEW as of FALL 2014:

-The Registered Nurse has completed a minimum of two years of a specific course of study and has successfully passed a State Board of Examination giving them a license to practice nursing.
+A Registered Nurse has completed a minimum of two years of a specific nursing course of study and has successfully passed a State Board of Examination giving them a license to practice nursing.

 The RN is a professional who is well versed in caring for patients in all stages of illness, including health promotion and disease prevention.

 All Registered nurses are required to continue their education on an ongoing basis.
-Documentation of courses completed must be submitted to the licensing authority every 2 years. (in California, it is the BRN.)
+Documentation of courses completed must be submitted to the licensing authority every 2 years. (in California, it is the Board of Registered Nursing.)

-Please note: If a student fails out of ANY nursing program for unsafe clinical practice or a violation of professional, legal, or unethical conduct, may be ineligible for admission to Southwestern College Nursing program.
+Please note: If a student fails out of ANY Nursing Program for unsafe clinical practice or a violation of professional, legal, or unethical conduct, they may be ineligible for admission to Southwestern College's Nursing Program.

 - Students must submit a completed application with unofficial transcripts.